-- Chemicals, controlled substances, hazardous materials, and radioactive materials require a Web Requisition to allow tracking of materials. - Computers and laptops must meet compatibility standards.
-Please contact Purchasing for information about using cyBUY or TechCyte. - Furniture and Furnishings must meet standardized product specifications.
-Please contact Purchasing about their competitively-bid contracts. - Leases, rental agreements, or any other signed agreements must be pre-approved by Purchasing. - Materials costing \$500.00 or more cannot be processed as non-travel employee reimbursements, and materials costing \$100.00 or more cannot be processed on a disbursement voucher (non-PO).
-Procurement alternatives include payments to vendors using a P-card, Web Requisition, or using a university service center. - Professional services expected to be \$2,000.00 or more (including expenses) for the year require both a Professional Services Contractual Agreement and a Web Requisition. - Routine services costing \$100.00 or more cannot be processed on a disbursement voucher (non-PO), and require using either a P-card or a Web Requisition instead.
+• Chemicals, controlled substances, hazardous materials, and radioactive materials require a Web Requisition to allow tracking of materials.

+• Computers and laptops must meet compatibility standards.
+Please contact Purchasing for information about using cyBUY or TechCyte.

+• Furniture and Furnishings must meet standardized product specifications.
+Please contact Purchasing about their competitively-bid contracts.

+• Leases, rental agreements, or any other signed agreements must be pre-approved by Purchasing.

+• Materials costing \$500.00 or more cannot be processed as non-travel employee reimbursements, and materials costing \$100.00 or more cannot be processed on a KFS DV or Simple DV (non-PO).
+Procurement alternatives include payments to vendors using a P-card, Web Requisition, or using a university service center.

+• Professional services expected to be \$2,000.00 or more (including expenses) for the year require both a Professional Services Contractual Agreement and a Web Requisition.

+• Routine services costing \$100.00 or more cannot be processed on a KFS DV or Simple DV (non-PO), and require using either a P-card or a Web Requisition instead.